Robert William Rede: Career

-Robert Rede was born at Asham's Hall, Beccles, Suffolk, a son of Ann and Thomas William Rede, a Naval officer. and spent much of his early life in France, also visiting many other European States.
+Robert Rede was born at Asham's Hall, Beccles, Suffolk, a son of Ann and Thomas William Rede, a Naval officer.
+He spent much of his early life in France, also visiting many other European states.
 He arrived in Australia around 1852, at the height of the Gold Rush, and was soon digging at Forest Creek and Bendigo.

 He had a fair knowledge of medicine, and became popularly known as the "little doctor".
-He was shortly engaged by J. A. Panton, resident Commissioner at Bendigo, as his assistant, was appointed commissioner at Mount Korong and Jones's Creek, then at Ballarat.
+He was shortly hired by J. A. Panton, resident Commissioner at Bendigo, as his assistant.
+He was appointed commissioner at Mount Korong and Jones's Creek, then at Ballarat.
 He earned a reputation as a solid administrator and was particularly successful in resolving disputed claims.

 At that time, a monthly fee of 30 shillings was required of diggers on Victorian goldfields for a Miner's Licence.
 Rede was in the invidious position of having to enforce this unpopular and inequitable tax, having charge of both civilian police and militia and with no guidelines as to how to deploy them except "use your discretion".
 This meant that regular raids were made by troops and police to apprehend those who had not paid their licence fee.
 By October 1864, on the orders of Sir Charles Hotham, these raids were being conducted twice weekly, and the level of discontent rose among the diggers, many of whom daily carried pistols.

 After the death of digger James Scobie, and the exoneration of hotel-keeper Bentley by a bench consisting of Rede, Dewes (a magistrate for whom Rede had little affection, and suspected of corruption) and Johnstone/Johnston?
 (Rede's assistant), meetings were called which resulted in more unrest.
 Rede was rumoured to be a secret partner in Bentley's hotel.